beyonk-group/svelte-carousel/readme.md

 </Carousel>
 ```

+The `current` parameter is a 1-indexed number into your list of slides.
+The carousel will start on this slide.

 ## Thanks

 Huge thanks to [Nick A Walsh](https://codepen.io/nickawalsh/) for his original carousel, [Rich Harris](https://github.com/Rich-Harris) for his immense work on [Svelte](https://svelte.technology), and [Stu Plumbley](https://github.com/stuplum) for his limitless flexbox expertise.